ExpressGateway/express-gateway.io/_posts/2017-08-31-getting-started-with-oauth2.md

               changeOrigin: true
 ```

 Once you turn on OAuth2, you should see an 'Unauthorized' error when you visit [http://localhost:3000/ip](http://localhost:3000/ip).
-You need to restart the server for config changes to take effect, so if you ran npm start be sure to kill the process and then re-run npm start.
+You need to restart the server for config changes to take effect, so if you ran npm start be sure to kill the process and then re-run `npm start`.
 The next step is to create a new Express Gateway [user](http://www.express-gateway.io/docs/consumer-management#users).

 Users and [applications](http://www.express-gateway.io/docs/consumer-management#applications) have a one-to-many relationship, so you must create a user before you create an application.